-AIM Palliative Home Health: Palliative Alternative to Hospice Care
+AIM Palliative Home Health: The Non-Hospice Palliative Alternative

 AIM is a unique program offered by STAT Home Health in partnership with St. Joseph Hospice.
 AIM Palliative Home Health provides in-home palliative care for patients facing life-limiting illnesses, who wish to continue actively fighting an illness, even during late phases that require symptom control and interventional pain management.